awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 DB instances in the Database Preview Environment are similar to DB instances in a production environment\.
 However, keep in mind several important factors:
 + All DB instances are deleted 60 days after you create them, along with any backups and snapshots\.
 + You can only create a DB instance in a virtual private cloud \(VPC\) based on the Amazon VPC service\.
 + You can only create M4, T2, and R4 instance types\.
-For more information about RDS instance classes, see [Choosing the DB Instance Class](Concepts.DBInstanceClass.md)\.
+For more information about RDS instance classes, see [DB Instance Classes](Concepts.DBInstanceClass.md)\.
 + You can't get help from AWS Support with DB instances\.
 You can post your questions in the [RDS Database Preview Environment Forum](https://forums.aws.amazon.com/forum.jspa?forumID=301)\.
 + You can only use General Purpose SSD and Provisioned IOPS SSD storage\.
 + You can't copy a snapshot of a DB instance to a production environment\.